derekmcc/live-site/README.md

 # Rum Reviews website

 A website for different types of Rum's with reviews for the Rum.
 Built using a Symfony 4 framework.
+The website can be viewed at following url: http://live-site.herokuapp.com/

 ## Releases
 [Release Version 6.0 - Final Version](https://github.com/derekmcc/webFrameWorksTest/releases/tag/v6.0)